The electron in a hydrogen atom absorbs a photon, causing the ele... | Channels for Pearson+

 1

-Understand that the problem involves an electron transition in a hydrogen atom, which can be analyzed using the Rydberg formula for hydrogen.
+Understand that the problem involves an electron transition in a hydrogen atom, where the electron moves from an initial energy level (n = 3) to a higher energy level (n = 6) due to absorption of a photon.

 Watch next